devfile/alizer/README.md

 Additionally, Alizer can also select one devfile (cloud workspace file) from a list of available devfiles and/or detect components (the concept of component is taken from Odo and its definition can be read on [odo.dev](https://odo.dev/docs/getting-started/basics/#component)).

+## 🚨 BACKPORTED VERSION WARNING

+This version of Alizer is backported and uses `sigs.k8s.io/controller-runtime v0.14.4`.
+For latest version of alizer please use the [main](https://github.com/devfile/alizer) branch.

 ## Usage